IgA nephropathy: Signs and symptoms

 A variety of systemic diseases are associated with aggressive IgA nephropathy (Berger's disease) such as liver failure, cancer, celiac disease, systemic lupus erythematosus, rheumatoid arthritis, heart failure, reactive arthritis, ankylosing spondylitis and HIV.
-Diagnosis of Berger's disease and a search for any associated disease occasionally reveals such an underlying serious systemic disease.
+Diagnosis of Berger's disease and a search for any associated disease occasionally reveals an underlying serious systemic disease.
 Occasionally, there are simultaneous symptoms of Henoch–Schönlein purpura; see below for more details on the association.
-Some HLA alleles have been suspected along with complement phenotypes as being genetic factors.
-Non-aggressive Berger's disease may also be associated with any of the above systemic diseases, however, this is rare.
+Some HLA alleles have been suspected, along with complement phenotypes, as being genetic factors.
+Non-aggressive Berger's disease may also be associated with any of the above systemic diseases; however, this is rare.

 Morphology

 Histologically, IgA nephropathy may show mesangial widening and focal and segmental inflammation.
 Diffuse mesangial proliferation or crescentic glomerulonephritis may also be present.
 Immunofluorescence shows mesangial deposition of IgA often with C3 and properdin and smaller amounts of other immunoglobulins (IgG or IgM).
 Early components of the classical complement pathway (C1q or C4) are usually not seen.
 Electron microscopy confirms electron-dense deposits in the mesangium that may extend to the subendothelial area of adjacent capillary walls in a small subset of cases, usually those with focal proliferation.